BlockchainCommons/Gordian/LinuxScript/README.md

 This script installs the latest stable version of Tor, Bitcoin Core, Uncomplicated Firewall (UFW), Debian updates, enables automatic updates for Debian for good security practices, installs a random number generator, and optionally a QR encoder and an image displayer.

-The script will display a `btcstandup://` uri in plain text in the `/standup.log` which you can convert to a QR Code and scan with FullyNoded to connect remotely, it will save the QuickConnect uri to `/btcstandup.uri` which you can see as root by running `cat btcstandup.uri`.
+The script will display a `btcstandup://` uri in plain text in the `/standup.log` which you can convert to a QR Code and scan with FullyNoded to connect remotely.

 Upon completion of the script there will be a QR code saved to `/qrcode.png` which you can open and scan.
 You can use `sudo apt-get install fim` then `fim -a qrcode.png` to display the QR in a terminal (as root).